Ridgefield, New Jersey: Roads and highways

-The New Jersey Turnpike (Interstate 95) passes through Ridgefield.
-The Turnpike's Vince Lombardi service area is located between Interchanges 18E/18W and the George Washington Bridge at mileposts 116E on the Eastern Spur and 115.5W on the Western Spur.
+The New Jersey Turnpike (I-95) passes through Ridgefield.
+The Turnpike's Vince Lombardi Service Area is located between Exits 18E/18W and the George Washington Bridge at mileposts 116E on the Eastern Spur and 115.5W on the Western Spur.

-U.S. Route 1/9, U.S. Route 46, Route 63, Route 93 and Route 5 also pass through Ridgefield.
+US 1/9, US 46, Route 63, Route 93 and Route 5 also pass through Ridgefield.

 Public transportation

 NJ Transit provides bus service to and from the Port Authority Bus Terminal in Midtown Manhattan on the 127, 154, 165, 166, 168 and the 321 (an 18-minute ride from the Vince Lombardi Park & Ride) routes and to Jersey City on the 83 route.

 Original plans for the Hudson–Bergen Light Rail included a northern terminus at Vince Lombardi Park & Ride.
 Plans for an extension through the town called the Northern Branch Corridor Project call for a station in the borough along the Northern Branch right-of-way at Hendricks Parkway.
 The station at the park and ride is being studied as part of the Passaic–Bergen–Hudson Transit Project.